evanshortiss/rhte-2019-hackathon-on-rhmi/content/db-setup/README.md

 -- Should list results with id, address, lat, and long select * from meter_info;

--- Should fail since evals users do not have write access UPDATE meter_info SET address='oops' WHERE id=0;
+-- Should fail since evals users do not have write access to the city-info db UPDATE meter_info SET address='oops' WHERE id=0;
 ```